rikster/remix-blog-indie-stack/README.md

 # Remix Blog based on Indie Stack

-Great article on the beneifits of Remix:
+Great article on the benefits of Remix:

 https://kentcdodds.com/blog/why-i-love-remix